GeoscienceAustralia/anuga_core/docs/source/background.rst

 that it is suitable for simulating water flow onto a beach or dry land and around structures such as buildings.
-ANUGA is also capable of modelling hydraulic jumps due to the ability of the finite-volume method to accommodate discontinuities in the solution and the bed (using the latest algorithms
+ANUGA is also capable of modelling hydraulic jumps due to the ability of the finite-volume method to accommodate discontinuities in the solution and the bed.

 To set up a particular scenario the user specifies the geometry (bathymetry and topography), the initial water level (stage),